Home AI/ML Genetic Algorithms Explained: A Python Implementation Guide

 print(f"Best fitness: {best_f:.6f} (true minimum = 0.0 at x = 0)")

-Run this and you will watch the best fitness drop from around 80–100 (random initialization on a 10-dimensional Rastrigin) down to something close to zero within a few hundred generations.
-The population converges visibly — print self.population.std(axis=0) and you will see the spread shrink generation by generation.
+When this is run, the best fitness drops from approximately 80–100 (random initialization on a ten-dimensional Rastrigin) to values near zero within a few hundred generations.
+The population converges visibly: printing self.population.std(axis=0) shows the spread contracting generation by generation.

 The Rastrigin example uses real-valued chromosomes with blend crossover.
-TSP needs permutation chromosomes and a specialized order crossover (OX) that preserves the permutation property.
-Here is a compact implementation.
+TSP requires permutation chromosomes and a specialized order crossover (OX) that preserves the permutation property.
+A compact implementation follows.

 import numpy as np